heatherpiper/ColorTools-for-Obsidian/README.md

 ## Scripts

-This repository is organized into two script files:
+The scripts are organized into two files:

 - `ConvertColorFormat.md` contains scripts to convert color codes between HEX, RGB, and HSL formats:
   - `Convert to RGB`